George-NG/dovecot-maildir-compress/README.md

 # dovecot-maildir-compress
-Compress and decompress mails in a maildir directory structure, for use with dovecot's zlib plugin More information can be found here: https://doc.dovecot.org/3.0/configuration_manual/mail_compress_plugin/
+Compress and decompress mails in a maildir directory structure, for use with dovecot's zlib plugin.
+More information can be found here: https://doc.dovecot.org/3.0/configuration_manual/mail_compress_plugin/

 # Why?